 This is an advanced course.
 Students should have a solid understanding of Windows operating systems and windows artifacts, such as prefetch files, restore points, registry files and event logs.
 Students should also have a good understanding of Linux operating systems, including how to run applications from the terminal.
 Students should be familiar with developing a known or trusted toolset and evidence collection.
 Students should also be familiar with malicious software files.
 Knowledge of VMWare and virtual machine environments is required.
 Previous usage of forensic software applications such an EnCase, FTK and/or Sleuthkit is required.

-Participants will receive a course notebook and a CD containing the course material.
+Participants will receive a course notebook and a downloadable copy of course material.

 This three-day course meets at the following times: